cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 ## Action link

-An action link has special styling to help it stand out.
+An action link is styled as a button so it stands out.
 It is used for a high-priority link near the top of the page.
-Use only one action link per page.
+Only use one action link per page.
 Using a leading icon is preferred, but optional.
 Always put a space after the icon.

 For this action link:

 ![Action link](https://cagov.github.io/covid19.ca.gov-site-eng-playbook//content/images/action-link.jpg)

-The code is this:
+The code is:

 ```
 <a class="action-link" href="https://covid19.ca.gov/sign-up-for-county-alerts/"><span class="ca-gov-icon-warning-circle"></span><strong> Sign up for county alerts</strong></a>